 Who performs the procedure?

 Radiation oncologists are doctors who have special training in treating cancer and other diseases with radiation.
-Their role is to evaluate the patient and determine the treatment plan, also called the prescription.
 The radiation oncologist works with a team that includes a surgeon, medical physicist, dosimetrist, radiation therapist, and oncology nurse.
 The surgeon and radiation oncologist decide what techniques to use to deliver the prescribed dose.
 The physicist and the dosimetrist then make detailed calculations and set up the equipment.
 The radiation therapists position you on the machine and deliver the treatments.
 The nurse provides care and helps you manage any side effects.

 What happens before treatment?